-What do we know about the Arbery case?
+Ahmaud Arbery: What do we know about the case?

 What's the law in Georgia?

-Under the citizen's arrest law, an individual can detain someone they have seen committing a serious crime and if the suspect is trying to escape.
+Under the citizen's arrest law, an individual could detain someone they had seen committing a serious crime and if the suspect was trying to escape.

-Local media note that the law does not always allow deadly force in carrying out an arrest - that's limited to self-defense or times where it is absolutely necessary to prevent certain serious crimes.
+Local media noted that the law did not always allow deadly force in carrying out an arrest - that's limited to self-defence or times where it is absolutely necessary to prevent certain serious crimes.

-Will the federal government get involved?
+The law, which dates back to the American Civil War era, was repealed in the wake of the incident.

-While Georgia is one of four states that has no hate crime statutes, the federal government can file those charges.
+Georgia was also one of only four states at the time with no hate crime statutes.
+Hate crime legislation has since been passed into law.

-The Department of Justice (DOJ) on Monday said its civil rights division, the FBI, and the US Attorney for the Southern District of Georgia have been supporting the state investigation.
+Is the federal government involved in this case?

+A federal grand jury in April indicted the three men on charges of hate crimes and attempted kidnap of Mr Arbery.
+They have pleaded not guilty.

+In a statement, the US Attorney's office in the Southern District of Georgia said the three men were charged with allegedly interfering with Mr Arbery's right to use a public street because of his race.